 Lord’s Library contributor Bill Furioso offers commentary on the Prince of Peace Scripture found in Isaiah 9:2, 6-7.
-Check out their ministry At Christ’s Table for additional Bible studies and resources.
+Check out his ministry At Christ’s Table for additional Bible studies and resources.

 The passage Isaiah 9:2, 6-7, is the foundational Scripture for this message.
 This passage is actually a messianic prophecy about the coming of a child, a son, one from the lineage of David, who would reign as a King; but One Who would reign over, not only the entire earth, but also the heavens; One Who would reign forever, and One Who would reign, O, so very different than any other king in human history.

 Now we come to the fourth and final name which Isaiah has attributed to Christ in this particular passage of messianic prophecy, and that is: “Prince of Peace”.
 We will be discussing the nature of this “Peace” in the context of human history and experience, but first, we need to understand the nature of the word “Prince” and how this Prince administers His Peace.

 I put quite a bit of thought into the fact that Isaiah used the word “Prince” rather than “King.”
 In other places in Scripture (Editor’s note: Acts 17:7, 1 Timothy 6:15, Revelation 15:3, 17:14, 19:16), Jesus is certainly identified as “King.”
 But here, Isaiah refers to Him as “Prince.”
 The Hebrew word for “king” is melek, but Isaiah uses the word rX (Sar).
 While it seems that this Hebrew word rX maybe the origin of the Latin word rex, which means “king,” the actual root of the Latin rex is the verb, regere, which means “to make a straight, to make right, to guide, to lead, to rule.”